 ZTNA, on the other hand, permits remote workers to access company apps via a secure web-based gateway.
 Used in conjunction with identity and access management (IAM), ZTNA applies the principle of least privilege when granting users access to company data.
 Furthermore, it supports device security checks and multifactor authentication to keep your data safe from cybercriminals who’ve stolen access credentials from legitimate users.

-What makes zero trust a much better option than VPNs is that it lets companies add more users more easily and more affordably.
+What makes zero trust a much better option for IT disaster recovery than VPNs is that it lets companies add more users more easily and more affordably.
 Furthermore, it works well with many popular single sign-on platforms and IAM software, too.

-No matter how much the data security landscape changes, you can always rely on XBASE’s Exponentially Better™ cybersecurity services to protect your business against data breaches.
-Learn more about how we can keep you safe from cyberthreats by downloading our free eBook today.
+No matter how much the data security landscape changes, you can always rely on XBASE Technology’s IT disaster recovery services in the GTA.
+As a cybersecurity company in Toronto, we provide Exponentially Better™ cybersecurity services to protect your business against data breaches.
+Learn more about how we can keep you safe from cyberthreats by downloading our free eBook today or contact us to learn more about the many data security trends in 2021.